- Research Areas

 Research: Experimental Soft Condensed Matter

-Awards: Robert Millikan Fellowship (Dept. of Physics), NSF Graduate Research Fellowship, Chancellor's Award (Southern U), Willie H. Moore Scholarship (NSBP), Minority Scholarship (APS)
+Awards: Robert Millikan Fellowship (Dept. of Physics), Chairman's Award for Distinguished Service (Dept. of Physics), NSF Graduate Research Fellowship, Chancellor's Award (Southern U), Willie H. Moore Scholarship (NSBP), Minority Scholarship (APS)

 Research Advisor: Sidney Nagel

 I am a Ph.D. candidate in experimental soft condensed matter physics working with Prof. Sidney Nagel.
 The Nagel group studies far-from-equilibrium phenomena on a macroscopic scale such as how liquids break apart or coalesce, how drops behave on a really hot surface, how sand flows and how things become jammed.